michael-alu/amakuru/README.md

 - Integration with roadmap.sh and Mosh Hamedani's resources.
 - Easy-to-use command: `amakuru start`.

+## How it works
+Amakuru is a simple CLI app that helps users explore tech careers.
+Run amakuru start to search for careers like "Data Analyst" and get curated resources from roadmap.sh.
+Thus, the app guides them step by step, supported with links to take up the journeys of their choice in tech.

 ## Prerequisites

 - Python 3.x installed on your system.